commoningtoys/commoningtoys.github.io/README.md

     * project --> are all the entries strictly related to the project

-    * output --> output of experimations
+    * output --> output of experimentations

     * german --> are all the contributions in that are in german, even if they fit in other categories